Irish-Jane-Alvarez/Irish-Jane-Alvarez/README.md

 - Programming language: Python, C++, visual studio
 - Database: Sql Server
 - 💞️ I’m looking to collaborate on...
 - 📫 How to reach me..
-You can message me at Irish Jane Alvarez or alvarezirishjane07@gmail.com
+You can message me at my facebook account, Irish Jane Alvarez or eamil me at alvarezirishjane07@gmail.com
 -
 <!---
 Irish-Jane-Alvarez/Irish-Jane-Alvarez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.